The name Dresdner SC carries much history in German

 moved into Stadion am Eisenberger Straße, which would later become Paul-Gruner-Stadion.

 club would later be known as 1990 TSV Rotation Dresden.
+In November 1954, another club, Sportclub Einheit Dresden, was formed to play at Rudolf Harbig Stadium in Moritzburg.

-defeated SC Lokomotive Leipzig 2-1 after extra time to lift the FDGB Pokal
+The club grew and played prestigious friendly games as well as progressing in the domestic game.
+In 1958, SC Einheit Dresden defeated SC Lokomotive Leipzig 2-1 after extra time to lift the FDGB Pokal (East German Cup) in Cottbus.

-By then the
+By then, the

 club had moved to the old Dresdner SC home on Ostragehege.
 However, the side

-were relegated from the top flight in 1962 before the football club was
+was relegated from the top flight in 1962 before the football club was

 dissolved in 1965.
 The club continued as FSV Lokomotive Dresden with the team